StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-1/romans-1-27-what-exactly-does-receiving-in-themselves-the-due-penalty-for-their-error-mean/_index.md

 - Because of their idolatry, God gave them over to the unnatural lusts involved in homosexuality (verse 24 and 26a)
 - But also because of this shameful behavior, additional negative consequences too will follow

-To the extent that the error is "suppressing the truth" (Romans 1:18), the penalty is "handing them over to a reprobate mind" (Romans 1:28); to the extent that the error is specifically "abandoning natural relations," then the penalty is the natural results of such degrading behavior (see below---the result of sin is always death, and sexual sin specifically comes in for special reproof).
-This concept of compounding choices and consequences is akin to the virtuous cycle of spiritual growth, but the opposite---a feedback loop of depravity.
+To the extent that the error is "suppressing the truth" (Romans 1:18), the penalty is "handing them over to a reprobate mind" (Romans 1:28); to the extent that the error is specifically "abandoning natural relations," then the penalty is the natural results of such degrading behavior (see below—the result of sin is always death, and sexual sin specifically comes in for special reproof).
+This concept of compounding choices and consequences is akin to the virtuous cycle of spiritual growth, but the opposite—a feedback loop of depravity.

 Hopefully this explanation makes sense.
 It can take a bit of squinting to see how the all the bits fit together, but the passage really does make the most sense if you view this clause as being inclusive and broad in its application rather than exclusive and specific.